sgammon/planetscale-ai/README.md

 [![Kotlin](https://img.shields.io/badge/Kotlin-1.8.20-blue.svg?logo=kotlin)](http://kotlinlang.org)

 It's a plugin for OpenAI that allows you to access your PlanetScale database.
 You can ask it about your DB, or ask it for optimization opportunities.
-Ee are working on making it dispatchable from github as well.
+We are working on making it dispatchable from GitHub as well.

 ### How to use it

 Select the PlanetScale plugin in the OpenAI plugins interface, and then write and submit a prompt.
 It will dispatch this bot, which then dispatches OpenAI to generate a query from your natural language input.
-That query is then submitted to your PlanetScale DB, the results are interpreted, and returned to your convo in plain english.
+That query is then submitted to your PlanetScale DB, the results are interpreted, and returned to your convo in plain English.

 When prompted for a domain for plugin discovery, enter: